hbldh/bleak/docs/scanning.rst

 which differ widely between OS backend implementations, so the instructions merit careful reading.

-Note that the when using :code:`BleakScanner.register_detection_callback(callback)`, your callback function will be passed a AdvertisementData class whose structure can be found in the base scanner file.
+Note that the when using :code:`BleakScanner.register_detection_callback(callback)`, your callback function will be passed an :class:`AdvertismentData` class whose structure can be found in the base scanner file.
 `See detection_callback.py` example.
-Note that platform specific advertisement data can be found in the platform_data field.
+Note that platform specific advertisement data can be found in the ``platform_data`` field.

 Scanning Filters
 ----------------